khalid-el-masnaoui/Nginx-Notes/ARCHITECTURE.md

 The state machine is a collection of instructions that tells NGINX how to handle a request.
 The state machine used by most web servers that perform the same duties as NGINX is similar; the difference is in the implementation.

+#### Nginx Process Roles

+nginx runs several processes in memory; there is a single master process and several `worker` processes.
+There are also a couple of special purpose processes, specifically a cache loader and cache manager.
+All processes are single-threaded in version 1.x of nginx.
+All processes primarily use shared-memory mechanisms for inter-process communication.
+The master process is run as the `root` user.
+The cache loader, cache manager and `worker`s run as an unprivileged user.

+The master process is responsible for the following tasks:

+- reading and validating configuration
+- creating, binding and closing sockets
+- starting, terminating and maintaining the configured number of `worker` processes
+- reconfiguring without service interruption
+- controlling non-stop binary upgrades (starting new binary and rolling back if necessary)
+- re-opening log files
+- compiling embedded Perl scripts

+The `worker` processes accept, handle and process connections from clients, provide reverse proxying and filtering functionality and do almost everything else that nginx is capable of.
+In regards to monitoring the behavior of an nginx instance, a system administrator should keep an eye on `worker`s as they are the processes reflecting the actual day-to-day operations of a web server.

+The cache loader process is responsible for checking the on-disk cache items and populating nginx's in-memory database with cache metadata.
+Essentially, the cache loader prepares nginx instances to work with files already stored on disk in a specially allocated directory structure.
+It traverses the directories, checks cache content metadata, updates the relevant entries in shared memory and then exits when everything is clean and ready for use.

+The cache manager is mostly responsible for cache expiration and invalidation.
+It stays in memory during normal nginx operation and it is restarted by the master process in the case of failure.

 ##### [References]